-Generally bagpipes are not provided by the Pipe Band.
-Each piper is responsible for obtaining a good-quality set of highland pipes suitable for the types of music played by the Band.
+Generally bagpipes are not provided by the USCGPB.
+Each piper is responsible for obtaining a goodquality set of highland pipes suitable for the types of music played by the Band.

-- 5.A.1.
-Pipe Chanters and Reeds - Pipers will acquire and, when performing with the Coast Guard Pipe Band, play a McCallum Mark I® polypenco pipe chanter with a Ross® chanter reed of a hardness suited to the pipers style tuned to 478 HZ unless otherwise directed by the Pipe Major.
-Pipers will also acquire a practice chanter for practice sessions with other Band Members.
-When performing solo or with other bands, pipers may use other chanters and/or reeds suitable to the circumstances of the performance. - 5.A.2.
-Bag Cover The bag cover will be of Coast Guard Blue corduroy fabric trimmed with short gold fringe.
-On the after portion of the left outside bag cover, a Coast Guard Pipe Band Emblem embroidered in gold wire will be positioned so as to show behind the left arm on parade.
-Back edge of emblem to be positioned 1" forward of gold fringe and top edge of emblem 1" down from center line of bag cover (center line of middle drone). - 5.A.3.
-Pipe Drone Ribbons - All pipers will procure seventy-two (72) inch swallow-tail tartan drone ribbons of a uniform pattern in U. S. Coast Guard Tartan.
+5.A.1.
+Pipe Chanters and Reeds - Pipers shall acquire and, when performing with the USCGPB, play a McCallum Mark I® polypenco pipe chanter with a Ross® chanter reed of a hardness suited to the pipers style tuned to 478 HZ unless otherwise directed by the Pipe Major.
+Pipers shall also acquire a practice chanter for practice sessions with other Band Members.
+When performing solo or with other bands, pipers may use other chanters and/or reeds suitable to the circumstances of the performance.

+5.A.2.
+Bag Cover - The bag cover shall be of Coast Guard Blue corduroy fabric trimmed with short gold fringe.
+On the after portion of the left outside bag cover, a USCGPB Emblem embroidered in gold wire shall be positioned so as to show behind the left arm on parade.
+Back edge of emblem to be positioned 1" forward of gold fringe and top edge of emblem 1" down from center line of bag cover (center line of middle drone).

+5.A.3.
+Pipe Drone Ribbons - All pipers shall procure seventy-two (72) inch swallow-tail tartan drone ribbons of a uniform pattern in U. S. Coast Guard Tartan.
 Pipe drone ribbons will be optional for individual pipers for solo performances.
-For all other performances, the senior piper will notify the pipers performing as to whether pipe drone ribbons will or will not be attached to the pipe drones for the performance. - 5.A.4.
-Pipe Drone Cords - All pipers will procure and install pipe drone cords of a uniform length and pattern in red, white and blue to match the U. S. Coast Guard Tartan. - 5.A.5.
-Pipe Banner When prescribed by the Pipe Major, some or all pipes may be provided with a Coast Guard Pipe Banner of an approved pattern (procured by the Pipe Band).
-When prescribed, Pipe Banners will be mounted on the bass drone.
-Individual pipers may procure at their own expense a Pipe Banner and mount it on the bass drone for solo performances.
+For all other performances, the senior piper will notify the pipers performing as to whether pipe drone ribbons will or will not be attached to the pipe drones for the performance.

+5.A.4.
+Pipe Drone Cords - All pipers shall procure and install pipe drone cords of a uniform length and pattern in red, white and blue to match the U. S. Coast Guard Tartan.

+5.A.5.
+Pipe Banner - When prescribed by the Pipe Major, some or all pipes may be provided with a USCGPB Banner of an approved pattern (procured by USCGPB).
+When prescribed, Pipe Banners shall be mounted on the bass drone.
+Individual pipers may procure at their own expense a Coast Guard Pipe Banner and mount it on the bass drone for solo performances.

-5.B., Drums
+5.B..
+Drums

-To insure consistency of sound and visual impact, all drums used by Pipe Band drummers will be those procured by the Pipe Band unless specific permission is obtained from the Drum Major.
-A drum and a suitable carrying case will be issued to qualified drummers at the discretion of the Drum Major.
-Issued drums and cases remain the property of the Pipe Band and will be returned when the Member leaves the Band, is no longer active as a drummer, or when requested by the Drum Major.
-The Bass Drums, Tenor Drums and Side Drums will be black-on-black Andante ® drums emblazoned with the Coast Guard Pipe Band Emblem in red, white and blue and Coast Guard Battle Honors in gold, black and red.
+To ensure consistency of sound and visual impact, all drums used by USCGPB drummers shall be those procured by the USCGPB unless specific permission is obtained from the Drum Major.
+A drum and a suitable carrying case shall be issued to qualified drummers at the discretion of the Drum Major.
+Issued drums and cases remain the property of the USCGPB and shall be returned when the Member leaves the Band, is no longer active as a drummer, or when requested by the Drum Major.
+The Bass Drums, Tenor Drums and Side Drums shall be black-on-black Andante ® drums emblazoned with the USCGPB Emblem in red, white and blue and Coast Guard Battle Honors in gold, black and red unless otherwise authorized by the Drum Major.